The Car Connection Rolls-Royce Ghost Overview

 For 2012, Rolls-Royce released a Ghost EWB model, stretched 6.7 inches versus the already long standard Ghost, with most of that extra length going to back-seat passengers.
 In 2013, the Ghost's starting price rose to just over $260,000.

-The 2013 Shanghai Auto Show saw the arrival of a new special-edition Ghost, based on the Silver Ghost of the 1913 Alpine Trials.
+At the 2013 Geneva Motor Show, a coupe counterpart to the Ghost arrived, resurrecting the Wraith nameplate.
+The suicide-door, fastback coupe is Rolls-Royce's most powerful car ever, at 616 horsepower.
+The 2013 Shanghai Auto Show saw the arrival of a new special-edition Ghost, patterned after the Silver Ghost of the 1913 Alpine Trials.
 It is the first Bespoke-created car to be based on a Rolls-Royce heritage car.